Jala3400/Logo_to_ASCII/docs/how-it-works.md

 If the brightness range is from 0 to 1, when you multiply you can only increase the score, so a brighter character will have a higher value than the darker ones.
 Even if it was a completely dark block it will have a score of 0 with every character.

 It is only when you have negative values that you can punish mismatches.

+## Printing color

+When printing color we have to take special measures, we can't just take the average of the block.

+In older versions this was the case, and in photos where you printed color and had borders you usually had color leaking on some characters.

+This happens because there are pixels that are not shown in the character from one side of the border whose color is registered.

+We can fix this by only taking into consideration the color where the character has a bright pixel and the block has a bright pixel.

+This way only the color of the pixels that took the decision is printed.